 Camping On The Dungeness Spit

-The Dungeness Spit recreation area is located on public land, and the dunes are open to anyone who wants to camp.
+The Dungeness Spit recreation area is located on public land, where you can go dispersed camping.
+And the dunes are open to anyone who wants to camp.

 Camping is only permitted when water is not covering the dune (aka high tide)!
 You can find a list of camping restrictions here.